 This chapter describes the development of the PLDs for the KSA and the standard setting that took place in July 2022 to set the KSA cut scores to distinguish performance among the four performance levels.
+In addition, the KSA standard validation process that took place in June 2023 to review the current cut scores for the KSA in Mathematics, Reading, Social Studies, and Writing is summarized in this chapter.
 A separate comprehensive report provides full details of this process, including descriptive information about the panelists involved.